Топ-100

 At the request of the organizers of tonight's event, very briefly, we tried to attract your attention to the Great Russian man.

-I publish books, including the unique ones, as our family has its own archives, photographs, and, most importantly, we have our own oral tradition, which we
+I publish books, including unique ones, as our family has its own archives, photographs, and, most importantly, we have our own oral tradition, which we share with scientists and authors.
+Today I have several copies in Russian and Chinese, I will gladly present them to those interested.

 Thank you!